alexnavtt/place_net/README.md

 ![Generated Task Poses](assets/generated_task_poses.png)

 where the diffirent colord spheres represent the end effector collision geometry for your different task generation sets.
 Task poses are saved immediately upon closing the preview so if you wish to discard the result you have to terminate the program.
 Alternatively, if you want to generated task poses without saving them for testing purposes, you can comment out or remove the `task_data_path` entry from your config file.
+Note that this rendering process can use up quite a lot of CPU RAM for larger environment, so adjust accordingly.

 #### Ground Truth Calculation